The annual CERL seminar is hosted this year by the National Central Library of Rome and focuses on early printed books using non-Latin typefaces.

 View the full seminar program here.
 The posters from all the libraries will be presented after the seminar on the CERL website (www.cerl.org).

-The seminar will be streamed live; the link will be announced soon.
+The seminar will be streamed live.

 Aikaterini Laskaridis’ poster